CVanorio/ClimateAnalogDBandAPI/docs/PROCEDURES.md

     INSERT INTO TempYearlyPrecipitationDistances (TargetCountyID, AnalogCountyID, Year, Distance, PhysicalDistance) SELECT
-        p_WICountyID AS TargetCountyID,
+        p_TargetStateCountyID AS TargetCountyID,
         a.CountyID AS AnalogCountyID,
         t.Year,
         ROUND(SQRT(POW((a.NormPrecipitation - t.Precipitation), 2) / POW(a.StdDevPrecipitation, 2)), 2) AS Distance,
         pd.PhysicalDistance
     FROM
-        yearly_precipitation_data_wi t
+        yearly_precipitation_data_TargetState t
     JOIN
-        yearly_precipitation_norms a ON t.CountyID = p_WICountyID
+        yearly_precipitation_norms a ON t.CountyID = p_TargetStateCountyID
     JOIN
-        PhysicalDistances pd ON pd.TargetCountyId = p_WICountyID AND pd.AnalogCountyId = a.CountyID;
+        PhysicalDistances pd ON pd.TargetCountyId = p_TargetStateCountyID AND pd.AnalogCountyId = a.CountyID;

     SET v_rank = 0;